mohitarmal/VPCandEKSusingTerraform/README.md

 Steps:
 1)Create IAM role using aws console and save credentials.
-2)Edit provider.tf file and update credentials.
+2)Edit provider.tf file and update credentials and region.
 3)terraform init -->to initialize a working directory containing Terraform configuration files 4)terraform plan -->used to create an execution plan 5)terraform apply